-The presence of humans can have a considerable effect on the behaviour of animals, which needs to be taken into account in terms of animal stress as well as validity of the behaviour data.
+The presence of humans can have a considerable effect on the behaviour of animals, which needs to be taken into account in terms of animal health and stress (e.g. disease transmission, disturbance) as well as validity of the behaviour data.
 The effect may be positive or negative, depending on previous experience of the animals and the nature of the human-animal relationship in question.
 Investigators should consider the use of remote monitoring (e.g. video), or habituating the animals to the presence of humans.
 It should also be remembered that 'blind' studies in which the observer has no knowledge of which treatment the animal has been subjected to, reduces the likely influence of the observer and increases the validity of the research.
 The way in which animals are handled can have a substantial effect on their behaviour and welfare in both the short and long term.
 Poor handling can cause acute responses and learned aversion to handling in the future; potentially, this can invalidate the research.
-Investigators should familiarise themselves with the appropriate handling methods for the animals to be used the animals are used to being handled, familiar with the environment or procedure), but care should be taken to ensure the animals are not used repeatedly in stressful or painful experiments.
-Livestock might be placed onto farms, but the investigator should consider the likely responses of the animals to the change of social and physical environment, and the legal, ownership and hygiene consequences.
-Similarly, some species might be placed into private homes or sanctuaries.
+Investigators should familiarise themselves with the appropriate handling methods for the animals to be used.